agweimar/hackTM/README.md

 ## Quickstart esp32

+Of course you can use your favourite IDE or even a simple text editor to code.
+However, below are a few suggestions of tools, that could make your life much easier.
 In order to copy files to the board you could use different libaries.

 ### mpy utils
-[mpy-utils](https://github.com/nickzoic/mpy-utils) establish a Filesystem in userspace connection to the board and allow you to change files directly on the board. (very handy)bla
+[mpy-utils](https://github.com/nickzoic/mpy-utils) establishes a Filesystem in userspace connection to the board and allow you to change files directly on the board. (very handy)bla
+_doesn't work on Windows_

+### ampy
+[ampy](https://github.com/adafruit/ampy) is used to interact with your esp32 board via serial connection.

+### Atom with Pymakr Plugin
+[Atom](https://atom.io/) can be used with the Pymakr Plugin (see [here](https://docs.pycom.io/chapter/pymakr/installation/atom.html) for help).
+Now you can use the powerful REPL (_Read-Evaluate-Print-Loop_), which greatly helps while debubbing or prototyping.
+You can also run a pre-written script with just a click of a button (without uploading first).

+### esptool.py
+[esptool](https://github.com/espressif/esptool) is needed for flashing your esp32 with new firmware.